-4.4 Quality of Service
+4.4 QoS

 4.4.1 General

 Quality of Service (QoS) is an advanced traffic prioritization feature that allows you to establish control over network traffic.
 QoS enables you to assign various grades of network service to different types of traffic, such as multi-media, video, protocol-specific, time critical, and file-backup traffic.